 Under California law, in urgent situations, a temporary guardianship of the person, of the estate, or of the person and estate, may be appointed to serve until the final determination on a petition for appointment of a general guardian.
 The temporary guardian is responsible for providing for the temporary care, maintenance, and support of the minor, and for conserving and protecting the minor’s property from loss or injury.

-Situations Where a Temporary Guardianship May Be Appropriate
+Situations Where Temporary Guardianship is Needed

 - When an appeal is pending in litigation affecting the appointment of a guardian, the trial court, to avoid injury or loss to person or property, may appoint a temporary guardian to exercise the powers of the guardian until resolution of the appeal.